Foot Locker

 Approach:

-I partnered with the post-purchase team to revamp 14 core transactional emails, including order confirmation, shipment notifications, and order cancelation.
-We prioritized customer needs by focusing on clear, scannable information, and addressing common pain points by:
+I collaborated with the post-purchase team to revamp 14 core transactional emails, including order confirmations, shipment notifications, and order cancellations.
+We prioritized customer needs by focusing on clear, scannable information, and addressed common pain points by:

-• Reshape dense text into scannable information that answers key customer questions like 'What do I need to know?' and 'Who can help me?'"
+Transforming dense text into scannable information that answers key customer questions like "What do I need to know?" and "Who can help me?"

-• Crafting messages that aligned with different stages of the shopping journey, considering the customer's emotions (e.g., excitement for a new purchase, concern about a delay).
+Crafting messages aligned with different stages of the shopping journey, considering the customer's emotional state (e.g., excitement for a new purchase, concern about a delay)

-• Maintaining Foot Locker's core brand voice principles of being encouraging, informative, trustworthy, and sympathetic throughout the emails.
+Maintaining Foot Locker's core brand voice principles of being encouraging, informative, trustworthy, and sympathetic throughout all emails

 Impact: